iodapson/axum_workspace/docs/template.md

 /axum_postgres_docker/.env
 ```

-8. Generate a build script.
+10. Generate a build script.
 Make sure you generate the build script inside member `axum_postgres_docker` root-dir level.
 The command to use is:

 ```shell
 sqlx migrate build-script
 ```

 N.B:
-Make sure to push the resulting `build.rs` file to source-control.
+Make sure to push the resulting `build.rs` file to source-control, e.g, GitHub.

-9. Set up your database migrations using the `sqlx-cli` tool.
+11. Set up your database migrations using the `sqlx-cli` tool.
 If you add new migrations to (i.e, add new `.sql` files), re-setup your database migrations again using the `sqlx cli tool`.
 The command to set up migrations is -

 ```sh
 sqlx db setup